aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 Nicely done!

-You learned how to create change sets, how to read change set output, and how CloudFormation decides which resources need to be replaced based on resource configuration changes you make.
+You learned how to create change sets, how to read a change set output, and how CloudFormation decides which resources need to be replaced based on resource configuration changes you make.